 The mech designs are also worth mentioning a little bit, as the main characters all have MVs that have different styles to them.
 Jay's MV, for example, has that easily identifiable clover-leaf on it and has a lot of sleek lines, whereas something like Galbraith's MV is big and blocky in comparison.
 It's not all too surprising then to find out that the mech designer was Takahiro Yamada, whose most identifiable designs are those of the Zonder Robos from GaoGaiGar, but has also done the designs for shows like Borgman, Dragon Drive, Machine Robo: Revenge of Chronos, and every Eldoran show after Raijin-Oh.
 The man is able to deliver a nice variety of styles within one show, making the Metal Vehicles fairly distinguishable from each other.

 Like I mentioned early on, Next Senki Ehrgeiz was licensed before.
 AnimeVillage.com licensed it back in the late-90s as part of a package deal from d-rights, which also included both Eat-Man animes, the absolutely horrid AWOL: Absent WithOut Leave, Haunted Junction, and Don't Leave Me Alone, Daisy.
 Ehrgeiz was released across six subtitled VHS tapes, and in 2000, when the company became Bandai Entertainment, the first two episodes were given an English dub by Ocean and released on VHS.
 The dub isn't anything to talk about at all; the best way to describe it is that it's "just there".
 Mike Toole, who just loves obscure English anime dubs, even covered it at the end of his Dubs That Time Forgot Part 2 video, which can seen here.
 There seemed to be at least some sort of plan for a DVD release of Ehrgeiz, as a trailer for it was included on Eat-Man '98's DVD release (complete with a Steven Blum narration!), but nothing came from it.
-In fact, Japan has never gotten a DVD release of the show, either; the best-quality you can get is the laserdisc release, which itself is pretty hard to get all of.
+In fact, Japan has never received a DVD release of the show, either; the best-quality you can get is the laserdisc release, which itself is pretty hard to get all of.
+It's also available via streaming in Japan through the Bandai Channel.

 Next Senki Ehrgeiz is by far a show that will probably never get a license rescue.
 It's too "old" by today's standards, it's obscure as hell, there isn't even a DVD release of the show in Japan, and laserdisc masters can only give you so much in terms of video quality for a Region 1 DVD release...
 But this is exactly what the type of anime that The Land of Obscusion is for.
 I can only appropriately end this review with a quote from an old review by "Lord Carnage", because I think it describes the show perfectly: "Ehrgeiz, while being far from a classic, is still worth watching."